Syngonium: Distribution

 Syngonium species generally inhabit tropical rainforests, subtropical forests, ruderal areas, thickets, urban areas, and wetlands.
 Invasive species are also troublesome weeds, e.g. banana crops.

 Syngonium species are native to tropical America, where they are found from Mexico to Brazil.
 The center of diversity of genus is in Costa Rica and Panama, where there are a total of 16 species (13 in Costa Rica and 11 in Panama).
 The second place for the diversity of species is Mexico, where 8 species are present.
 The most widespread species is S. podophyllum, which ranges from Mexico to Brazil.
-It is believed that the Mexican and Costa Rican populations of Syngonium have long been separated, which translates into morphological differences in the representatives of the same species (eg S. podophyllum and S. macrophyllum).
+It is believed that the Mexican and Costa Rican populations of Syngonium have long been separated, which translates into morphological differences in the representatives of the same species (e.g. S. podophyllum and S. macrophyllum).

 S. stopowowa was introduced as an ornamental groundcover in American Samoa, Australia, Micronesia, French Polynesia, New Caledonia, Niue, Puerto Rico, Singapore, South Africa, Florida, Hawaii, the Bahamas, Easter Island, Rota, Solomon Islands, and on Christmas Island.
 In each of these locations, it is widespread, invasive and displaces native vegetation.
 Similarly, S. angustatum is an invasive species on many Pacific islands and the Chagos Archipelago in the Indian Ocean.